-Where F_t is the futures price in period t; S_t is the spot price in period t; Q_t is the yield of the underlying asset in period t; I_t is the interest rate in period t and C_t is the carrying cost for the underlying asset in period t.25 Depending on the nature of the asset, some parameters do not apply, such as a currency, the carrying cost equals zero.
-In this case, the futures price between two currencies will be the price of one currency in relation to another (spot exchange rate) plus the interest rate differential between the two currencies in question $(I_t - Q_t)^{26}$.
-In the case of a commodity future contract, the Q_t variable is null, since the underlying asset does not have yield as an attribute; however, the variable C_t is significant and it varies in accordance with the nature of the commodity and maturity t of the contract.27 For the future price of a stock, besides the interest rate, which functions as an opportunity cost for carrying the stock, the variable Q_t is relevant and represents the expected dividend.
+where $F{(t,T)}$ is the future price in period t for a contract with a maturity in period T; $S_t$ is the spot price in period t; Q, I, and C are, respectively, the expected yield, interest rate, and carrying cost in t, for the period (T-t).
+Depending on the nature of the asset, some parameters do not apply, such as a currency, when the carrying cost equals zero.
+In this case, the futures price between two currencies will be the price of one currency in relation to another (spot exchange rate) plus the interest rate differential between the two currencies in question.
+In the case of a commodity future contract, the $Q_t$ variable is null, since the underlying asset does not have yield as an